lstoll/dex-oidc-staticgroups/README.md

-# dex-kubesecrets
+# dex-oidc-staticgroups

-This is a version of [dex](https://github.com/coreos/dex) that has connector based on username/passwords stored as Kubernetes Secrets.
-This is a simple way to get an auth service up and running for dev/testing.
-The credentials are managed manually directly in the Kubernetes API
+This is a version of [dex](https://github.com/coreos/dex) that has a connector that builds on the default OIDC connector, allowing groups to be mapped to users via a static mapping file.

+This allows it to be used with say, public google accounts but restrict who has access and assign users to groups.

 ## Configuration/Deployment

 A docker image is made available at [TODO](TODO)

-## Adding Secrets

-Example secret with label selector

-## minikube example

-TODO - quick end to end example using minikube (or docker for mac)